Note: This publication contains several images and may be slow to load.

 Figure 26.
 Poultry house with straight ridge line.

 The roof line should be straight and horizontal inside and outside (Figure 26).
 From visual inspection of the house, if the roof line is not horizontal then a detailed inspection of the trusses and house must occur in the region of the house where this settlement has occurred (Figure 27).
 In that region the trusses must be inspected for straightness as well as any problems associated with truss plates, twisting of members, etc. The region to be inspected must extend a sufficient distance in both directions from the point where settlement has occurred to make sure no additional problems exist.
 Knee braces must be added in that region of the house if they are not already provided.
 If, during truss inspection, truss plates are found to be pulling out of the wood, trusses should be repaired using plywood gusset plates on both sides of the truss at the joint having problems.
 The roof should be inspected to make sure all the roof metal is adequately attached to the purlins and that no leaks occur in the roof.
-No sagging should be observed in the roof between trusses.
+No sagging should be ob 0A6E served in the roof between trusses.

 Holes in the “Tri-ply” Ceiling